skomulai/areena-download-upload-storage/README.md

-# Download Yle Areena program and upload it to a cloud storage
+# Download Yle Areena program and upload it to cloud storage

 ## Introduction

 This repo contains a GitHub Actions Workflow file.
 If that action is run, it
 1. takes as a parameter an Areena program URL (e.g. https://areena.yle.fi/1-50250719),
-1. clones [yle-dl](https://github.com/aajanki/yle-dl.git) repo and checkouts branch/tag/commit specified in environment variable CHECKOUT_REF (default value = master)
+1. clones [yle-dl](https://github.com/aajanki/yle-dl.git) repo and checkouts branch/tag/commit specified in environment variable CHECKOUT_REF (default value = master),
 1. installs yle-dl locally using pip,
 1. downloads and installs required dependencies (ffmpeg),
+1. downloads the Areena program that was given as a parameter,
+1. installs mkvtoolnix and uses *extract_subtitles.sh* script to extract subtitles as individual srt files,
-1. installs rclone and writes its configuration file (*.rclone.conf*) using value from environment variable RCLONE_CONF (which refers to a repo secret called RCLONE_CONF)
+1. installs rclone and writes its configuration file (*.rclone.conf*) using value from environment variable RCLONE_CONF (which refers to a repo secret called RCLONE_CONF),
-1. downloads an Areena program that was given as a parameter
-1. uploads the downloaded video file to a cloud storage using rclone
+1. uploads the downloaded media file (and srt files) to cloud storage using rclone

 ## Configuration